pnodet/help-array/README.md

 `slice` : Creates a slice of `array` from `start` up to, but not including, `end`.

 `sortBy` : Sort array by a category.

+`sum` : Get the sum of an array of numbers

 `toChunks` : Split an array into chunks.